llucasandersen/BudgetEase/README.md

 Welcome to **Budget Ease**, a mobile app created by **Lucas Andersen** for the **2024-2025 FBLA Coding and Programming competition**.
 Budget Ease is designed to help students effectively manage their personal finances with ease and precision.

+This project was a national competitor in the FBLA Coding and Programming event, showcasing a full-featured approach to personal finance management.

 ---

 ## 🎯 Key Features 🔑